Viridian-Kailin/paw_project/README.md

 ## Where to download prereqs:
 * Install Ruby on Rails with Git and Ruby included: http://railsinstaller.org/en
 * Install Postgres: https://www.postgresql.org/download
+  * Be sure that you've set yourself as the superuser for Postgres before proceeding.

 # Installing:
 * Ensure all prereqs are installed and functional *before* following these steps